 During the first few days, the Leaf is based on set temperatures.
-As Nest learns during the first week, the Leaf will be personalized to your home and schedule.
-The temperatures that merit the Leaf will change over time, as Nest learns and as you save energy.
+As your Nest Thermostat learns during the first week, the Leaf will be personalized to your home and schedule.
+The temperatures that merit the Leaf will change over time, as your Nest Thermostat learns and as you save energy.

 System Match features – like Early-On for forced air systems – will also start on day one, and get better over time.

-Nest starts to learn your schedule day two.
+Your Nest Thermostat starts to learn your schedule day two.

-After midnight, Nest’s Auto-Schedule will add the changes you made the first day.
-So if you turned Nest to 70ºF/21ºC after you installed it at 5pm and turned it down before you went to bed, Nest will turn to 70ºF/21ºC at 5pm and turn down before you go to bed the next day, too.
+After midnight, the Nest Thermostat's Auto-Schedule will add the changes you made the first day.
+So if you turned your Nest Thermostat to 70ºF/21ºC after you installed it at 5pm and turned it down before you went to bed, your Nest Thermostat will turn to 70ºF/21ºC at 5pm and turn down before you go to bed the next day, too.
 All changes you make on these first days are learned as part of the next day’s schedule.

-Regardless of the schedule, Nest will always listen to you first.
-No matter what, when you change the temperature by turning the ring, Nest will keep that temperature until the next scheduled temperature change.
+Regardless of the schedule, the Nest Thermostat will always listen to you first.
+No matter what, when you change the temperature by turning the ring, your Nest Thermostat will keep that temperature until the next scheduled temperature change.

-A few days later, Nest has programmed itself.
+A few days later, your Nest Learning Thermostat has programmed itself.

-After a few days, Nest will have learned your basic personal schedule.
-You’ll have taught Nest what temperatures you like when you wake up, when you go to work, when you relax around the house.
-To see or change the schedule that Nest has learned from you, go to SCHEDULE in the Nest menu.
-You can also view or change the schedule in the Nest Web or Mobile apps.
+After a few days, your Nest Thermostat will have learned your basic personal schedule.
+You’ll have taught your Nest Thermostat what temperatures you like when you wake up, when you go to work, and when you relax around the house.
+To see or change the schedule that the Nest Thermostat has learned from you, go to SCHEDULE in the Nest menu.
+You can also view or change the schedule in the Nest apps.

 After one week.

-Once Nest has learned your personal schedule (after about a week), it will be less sensitive to each change that you make.
-Going forward, Nest will only learn from a pattern of at least two similar changes.
+Once your Nest Thermostat has learned your personal schedule (after about a week), it will be less sensitive to each change that you make.
+Going forward, your Nest Thermostat will only learn from a pattern of at least two similar changes.

 Examples of similar changes are:

-- Turning Nest to the same temperature at about the same time two weekdays in a row (such as Monday and Tuesday) to learn a weekday change.
+- Turning the Nest Thermostat to the same temperature at about the same time two weekdays in a row (such as Monday and Tuesday) to learn a weekday change.

-- Turning Nest to the same temperature on a each weekend day twice in a row ( Saturday and Sunday) to make a weekend change.
+- Turning the Nest Thermostat to the same temperature on a each weekend day twice in a row ( Saturday and Sunday) to make a weekend change.

 All features are a go.

-After the first week in your home, all of Nest's learned energy saving features are ready to go.
+After the first week in your home, all of the Nest Thermostat's learned energy saving features are ready to go.
 Using Nest Sense™ (a combination of Nests' sensors and algorithms, including both near and far field activity sensors), Auto-Away will start automatically turning the thermostat down when no one is home, so you don’t heat or cool an empty house.

-To teach Nest to save energy, teach it good habits: turn it down before you go to bed, before you leave the house, or any time you would turn down a regular thermostat to save energy--the difference is, Nest will learn these changes.
-You can see the results of teaching Nest good habits in the Energy History display.
+To teach your Nest Thermostat to save energy, teach it good habits: turn it down before you go to bed, before you leave the house, or any time you would turn down a regular thermostat to save energy--the difference is, the Nest Thermostat will learn these changes.
+You can see the results of teaching your Nest Thermostat good habits in the Energy History display.